aabmets/yfrake/docs/source/client/reference/client_reference.rst

 .. py:decorator:: session

-   | Manages the connection session for the YFrake client singleton.
+   | Manages the network connection to the Yahoo Finance API servers.
-   | Needs to be active when methods of the client object are being called.
+   | Needs to be active only when the client methods are being called.
-   | The server object uses this decorator internally to manage its session
-   | to the Yahoo Finance API servers.
+   | Used internally by the YFrake server process.

    :raises RuntimeError: if a configuration is already active.